soupi/learn-haskell-blog-generator/src/03-html/01-html_content.md

 The answer is: Haskell uses indentation to know when things should be grouped together.

-Indentation in Haskell can be a bit tricky, but in general: code which is supposed to be part of another expression should be indented further than the beginning of that expression.
+Indentation in Haskell can be a bit tricky, but in general: code which is supposed to be part of some expression should be indented further than the beginning of that expression.

 We know two definitions are separate because the second one is not indented further than the first one.